 Pipe Fabrication Shop

-Pipe fabrication Shop is basically a workshop where all the prefabricated pipe spools are developed.
+The pipe fabrication Shop is basically a workshop where all the prefabricated pipe spools are developed.
 All the pipe works for spool preparation are normally performed inside this shop using highly skilled pipe fabricators.
-Generating pipe spools in the Pipe Fabrication shops are the best economic way for reducing site installation costs for big size projects.
-All equipment, tools and manpower are available in the pipe fabrication shop and pipe spools are produced with high quality.
+Generating pipe spools in the Pipe Fabrication shops is the best economic way for reducing site installation costs for big-size projects.
+All equipment, tools, and manpower are available in the pipe fabrication shop and pipe spools are produced with high quality.